 Symmetries in Quantum Physics

-In General > s.a. hilbert space; particle statistics; quantum systems; symplectic manifolds and structures.
+In General > s.a. hilbert space; particle statistics; symplectic manifolds and structures.

-* Idea: Have to give the action as an operator on the Hilbert space, and check what it does to observables.
+* Idea: One has to specify the action of a transformation under consideration as an operator on the Hilbert space, and check what it does to observables.

 * Applications: A symmetry gives many properties of a system, due to linearity, using group representations; The parameters that classify particles (mass and the various quantum numbers), are just a characterization of how they transform under all symmetry groups of the laws of nature; A particle "is" how it transforms under these symmetries.